Traccar system is based on the Netty framework.

 Generated events are delivered to appropriate users via following channels:

 Delivery logic for each channel is implemented in a corresponding Notificator class.
-Notificators and be enabled and disabled in the configuration file.
+Notificators can be enabled and disabled in the configuration file.

 Server can be configured to work with almost any SQL database engine, including popular options like MySQL, PostgreSQL, Microsoft SQL Server and Oracle.